-The silver screen stars of old Hollywood entrance people even today.
+The movie stars of old Hollywood continue to enchant and inspire us.
 As some of our most enduring celebrities, their personal lives became public discussion – that's why Katharine Hepburn's sex life is still talked about.
 Because it wasn't possible to be very open about sexuality in the days of Old Hollywood, it's hard to say exactly how Katharine Hepburn would identify in today's terms, but many people, thanks to ample evidence, believe the starlet was attracted to women.

 It's difficult to verify a lot of the claims made about her, but some have been well-documented in researched memoirs and biographies.
 Hepburn's relationship with sex is an intriguing one.
-Rumors run the gamut from the famous Katharine Hepburn and Spencer Tracy tabloid-fodder relationship to her and some 150 women.
+Rumors run the gamut from the famous Katharine Hepburn and Spencer Tracy tabloid-fodder relationship, to the idea that Hepburn had relationships with some 150 women.
 Combined with her preference for masculine clothing, Hepburn's affairs have led to a lot of speculation over the years.
-Though they're hardly the only interesting thing about her, the nature of these relationships continue to fascinate people to this day.
+Though they're hardly the only interesting thing about her, the nature of these relationships continues to fascinate people to this day.

-A Hollywood Pimp Hooked Hepburn Up With Some 150 Women
+A Hollywood Hook-Up Expert Connected Hepburn With About 150 Women

 It's important to note that Bowers was quite progressive for the era, as he was willing to connect these people together without judgment.
 He kept their secrets until after their deaths to prevent public scrutiny.
 In an interview with The New York Times, he said, "...
 I never saw the fascination.
 So they liked sex how they liked it.
 Who cares."
 Though not every story has been corroborated, multiple people have vouched for Bowers as a reliable source.